Sivasridharan/Sivasridharan/README.md

-# Hi there 👋, I'm Shiva
+# Hi there 👋, I'm Sivasridharan A

 ## 🔹 About Me

 👋 Hi!
-I’m **Sivasridharan A**, a passionate **Front-End Web Developer** who loves bringing ideas to life through clean, responsive, and user-friendly websites.
+I’m **Sivasridharan A**, a passionate **Full Stack Web Developer** with strong knowledge of **Core Java**, focused on building clean, responsive, and user-friendly web applications.

-💻 I specialize in **HTML, CSS, and JavaScript**, and I enjoy working with frameworks and tools like **React, Tailwind CSS, Bootstrap, and Netlify**.
-My focus is always on creating **seamless user experiences** and writing **maintainable, scalable code**.
+💻 I specialize in **HTML, CSS, JavaScript, and Bootstrap** for front-end development, and I use **Core Java** for backend logic, application flow, and object-oriented design.
+I enjoy developing scalable applications with a strong emphasis on **performance, maintainability, and seamless user experience**.

+🚀 I’m comfortable working across the full development lifecycle—from **design and development to deployment**—and I consistently write **clean, efficient, and scalable code**.

 🚀 Over time, I’ve built projects ranging from simple interactive games (like **Rock-Paper-Scissors**) to **banking-style web apps** with deposit/withdraw features.
 Each project helps me sharpen my problem-solving skills and deepen my knowledge of real-world development practices.